Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 A farmer at the end turned, studying the newcomers with suspicion.
-Francis paled and shrunk back as the stranger’s stare fell on him.
+Francis shrank back from the stranger’s stare.

 Francis nodded.